Lamden/docs/docs/wallet/lock_unlock.md

 1. Click `Sign Out & Lock` on the left-hand side

 ### Passively
-1. Close down all instances of your broswer
+1. Close down all instances of your browser